fordchandler/project-template/README.md

 # Project Name Here
 Short description of project.
-Replace this and the project section below with a 1-3 sentence description of your project.
+Replace this and he project section below with a 1-3 sentence description of your project.

 Project Notes: